EOSIO/welcome/docs/02_getting-started/01_development-environment/02_introduction.md

 # Linux / Mac OS Experience

-## The EOSIO software supports the following environments for development as well as deployment and installation
+## The EOSIO software supports the following environments for development and/or deployment

 * Amazon Linux 2
 * Centos 7